MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 - Knowledge Formation and Consensus Building
 - Finding and Partnering with the right stakeholders

-In researching this article, I found a useful EY article by Amy Brachio that discusses [relationships between risk and trust](https://www.ey.com/en_au/wef/four-ways-to-build-a-relationship-between-risk-and-trust): it summarises many of the subtle dynamics highlighted in various talks from Coalesce 2020.
-For example, when considering risks around stakeholder engagement - in particular, that you are working with the right stakeholders - Coalesce 2020 taught me that if you are not being challenged on your assertions by your stakeholders, then perhaps they are not fully representative of the customers you believe you serve.
+If your stakeholders never challenge the assertions you make, then perhaps they are not fully representative of the customers you believe you serve.

 ## Highlighted Talks